KaranMishra3610/SleepWell/README.md

 - Sleep Score Graphs – Visualizes sleep trends based on your logs
 - Streak Counter – Monitors how frequently you stick to good habits
 - Badge System – Gets achievements for consistency and development
-- Emotion Pie Chart – A pie chart showing the emotion distribution, analyzed through the user's journal entry done at The Sage.
+- Emotion Pie Chart – Visualizes emotional trends from the user’s journal entries, powered by The Sage’s insights.

 ---